wangjieest/PAF/README.md

 singleton will be destroyed manually or by factory with same order as statics. it is more flexible and controllable than the general static singleton.

-in addition, a more secure pattern is implemented than a single case control: global Shared objects.
+in addition, a more secure pattern is implemented than a single case control: global shared objects. usually as parent of sub objects. to break circle reference and parameter passing to subs.

     REG_INTERFACE_SHARED(InterfaceName, ParameterTypeList...)
     // return a smart pointer